jab5569/career_data_science/projects/bid_optimization/README.md

 I worked with Engineering to plan how Data Science would utilize their new programmatic API's which submits bids within a given ad platform and planned that work for the team.

+## The Heart of the COE

+Determining the most appropriate bid level for any given campaign, within context of its objective, pacing type, and many other considerations is achieved through a Recurrent Neural Net using a Long Short Term Memory module.
+Using this approach not only provides us bid levels for tomorrow, but into the future as well.
+With this technology we can make inferences on future campaign spend.
+Eg, within a error range I can tell the CFO how much our marketing spend we'll likely incur for the remainder of the month.
+Providing any additional detail would violate my non-disclosure with the company.

 ## Initial Results